ms/buildtogether.tech/src/research.md

 Let's start our exploration of research results with the often-repeated claim that some programmers are <span i="productivity!comparative">ten times more productive</span> than others.
 Is it actually true?
 The short answer is, "It's complicated."
-As <cite>Prechelt2019</cite> shows, the answer depends on what exactly the question is intended to mean.
+As [% b Prechelt2019 %] shows, the answer depends on what exactly the question is intended to mean.
 Looking at exactly the same data, you could conclude that some programmers are 105 times more productive than others---except this doesn't take into account whether people's code actually